How to dream feed your baby: When to stop dream feeding

 Updated Jan 17, 2024

-Maybe you have heard the term “dream feed” from a friend, in one of the many sleep training articles you have read (ever heard of the Ferber method or the Cry-it-out method?), or in your favorite parenting group.
+Maybe you have heard the term “dream feed” from a friend, in one of the many articles you have read (ever heard of the or the ?), or in your favorite parenting group.
 Wherever you were first introduced to the commonly used strategy to encourage fewer night wakings, we bet you still have some questions!

 We’re glad you’re curious and are excited to help you better understand dream nursing or bottle feeding and how filling up your baby’s tummy just before their longest sleep can help everyone get a better night’s rest.